SaloniKasbekar/edk2-staging/BZ4052_UEFISpecUpdate.md

 **Url** The URI of a remote host.
 From the information in this field, the HTTP instance will be able to determine whether to use HTTP or HTTPS and will also be able to determine the port number to use.
 If no port number is specified, port 80 (HTTP) or 443 (HTTPS) is assumed.
 See RFC 3986 for more details on URI syntax.

+In cases when Method field in the Request structure is set to HttpMethodConnect, the HTTP driver expects that the supplied Request structure type is EFI_HTTP_CONNECT_REQUEST_DATA.
 ```
 //*******************************************
 // EFI_HTTP_CONNECT_REQUEST_DATA